Top 7 great tips for Buying & Maintaining New Tires

-There are plenty of reasons to give your tires a little bit of attention now, before you find yourself on the side of the road at midnight.
+There are plenty of reasons to give your tires a little of attention now before you find yourself on the side of the road at midnight.
 Tires are the most important part of the car and even children know that.
-The tires are the part of the car which has contact with the ground; therefore, the performance of the tyre determines the safety of all passengers.
-Its grip is important and also not too much friction should be caused otherwise the car wouldn’t move.
+The tires are the part of the car which has contact with the ground; therefore, the performance of the tire determines the safety of all passengers.
+Its grip is important and also not too much friction should be caused, otherwise, the car wouldn’t move.

 Knowing how important tires are, it’s surprising how most people don’t have proper knowledge about them.
-When you go to a shop, the sales man will obviously brag about the quality of mostly a certain tyre.
-After all, their job is to sell the least selling tyre, so they can’t be trusted blindly.
-If you’ve experienced a company that suits your vehicle, the answer is easy, to buy that one.
+When you go to a shop, the salesman will obviously brag about the quality of mostly a certain tire.
+After all, their job is to sell the least selling tire, so they can’t be trusted blindly.
+If you’ve experienced a company that suits your vehicle, the answer is simple: to buy that one.
 Before purchasing, knowing some tips would ease your work and your thinking.

 - Make sure that you actually need new tires

-Knowing when to replace is important as it can save money, for instance if you replace your tires too early, when your old tires worked you would just waste your money.
-When they look extremely worn out, cracked, protruding unusually or change in color that’s a sign which shows you it’s time to replace them.
-Consider changing them every 10 years even if they look fine, don’t let them deceive you.
+Knowing when to replace is important as it can save money.
+For instance, if you replace your tires too early when your old tires work, you would waste your money.
+When they look extremely worn out, cracked, protruding unusually, or change in color, that’s a sign which shows you it’s time to replace them.
+Consider changing them every 10 years.
+Even if they look fine, don’t let them deceive you.